jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![On the Contoso sports league website navigation bar, the Store button is circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image73.png "Contoso sports league website navigation bar")

-10. Verify the product list from the database displays.
+10. Verify the product list from the database displays

     ![Screenshot of the Contoso store webpage.
 Under Team Apparel, a Contoso hat, tank top, and hoodie display.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image74.png "Contoso store webpage")

-### Task 3: Deploying the call center admin website
+### Task 3: Deploying the Call Center admin website

 In this exercise, you will provision a website via the Azure Web App template using the Microsoft Azure Portal.
 You will then edit the necessary configuration files in the Starter Project and deploy the call center admin website.